uabrc/uabrc.github.io/docs/account_management/leaving_uab.md

 ## What Are My Responsibilities For Lab Shared Allocations?

 If you are responsible for lab shared allocations on Research Computing storage platforms, you have certain responsibilities for the data within them.
-All research data produced as part of UAB research is owned by UAB, and certain funding agencies (e.g. NIH) have strict data retention and sharing regulations.
-With that in mind, you will need to consider how to handle data for each project.
-Please feel free to [contact us](../help/support.md) for assistance.
+Transferring UAB-owned data requires the involvement of the [Office of Research](https://www.uab.edu/research/home/about/contact-us), specifically the [Office of Sponsored Programs (OSP)](https://www.uab.edu/research/home/osp-about/contact).

-For each dataset or project, which option is ideal depends on the state of the project and what you are comfortable with.
+For each dataset or project, which option is ideal depends on the state of the project.

 - Transfer responsibility of the data to a successor (retiring)?

-    1. Make the appropriate arrangements with relevant administrative units (e.g., Office of Research).
+    1. Make the appropriate arrangements with relevant administrative units (e.g., Office of Research and OSP).
     1. [Globus](../data_management/transfer/globus.md) may be used to efficiently and robustly transfer the data from one directory on Cheaha to another.
 Please [contact us](../help/support.md) for more details.

 - Transfer the data to a new instutition (moving)?

     1. Contact the Office of Research to create a "Data Use Agreement" with your new institution.
+Read more on the [OSP Site](https://www.uab.edu/research/home/osp-federal-contracts/fc-other/data-use-agreements).
     1. [Contact us](../help/support.md) and your new institution's Research Computing equivalent to determine how to transfer data efficiently.

 - Comply with funding agency data retention regulations (retiring)?